-Our differentiated partnership model and track record have allowed us to grow and enhance our leadership position in the independent wealth management industry.
+Our unique value proposition, differentiated partnership model and track record have allowed us to grow and enhance our leadership position in the independent wealth management industry.

 We are highly selective in choosing our partner firms and conduct extensive financial, legal, regulatory, tax, operational and business due diligence.
-We evaluate a variety of criteria including the quality of the wealth management professionals, client characteristics, historical revenues and cash flows, the recurring nature of the revenues, compliance policies and procedures and the alignment of interests between wealth management professionals and clients.
+We evaluate a variety of criteria including the quality of the wealth management professionals, client characteristics, historical revenues and cash flows, the recurring nature of the revenues, compliance policies and procedures and the alignment of interests between the wealth management professionals and their clients.
 We focus on firms with owners who are committed to the long-term management and growth of their businesses.

 With limited exceptions, our partner firm acquisitions have been structured as acquisitions of substantially all of the assets of the firm we chose to partner with but only a portion of the underlying economics in order to align the principals' interests with our own objectives.
 To determine the acquisition price, we first estimate the operating cash flow of the business based on current and projected levels of revenue and expense, before compensation and benefits to the selling principals or other individuals who become principals.
 We refer to the operating cash flow of the business as Earnings Before Partner Compensation ("EBPC"), and to this EBPC estimate as Target Earnings ("Target Earnings").
 In economic terms, we typically purchase 40% to 60% of the partner firm's EBPC.
 The purchase price is a multiple of the corresponding percentage of Target Earnings and may consist of cash or a combination of cash and equity, and the right to receive contingent consideration.
 We refer to the corresponding percentage of Target Earnings ("Base Earnings").
-Under a management agreement between our operating subsidiary and the management company and the principals, the management firm in excess of Base Earnings up to Target Earnings, plus a percentage of any EBPC in excess of Target Earnings.
-Through the management agreement, we create downside protection for ourselves by retaining a cumulative preferred position in Base Earnings.
+Under a management agreement between our operating subsidiary and the management company and the principals, the management company is entitled to management fees typically consisting of all future EBPC of the acquired wealth management firm in excess of Base Earnings up to Target Earnings, plus a percentage of any EBPC in excess of Target Earnings.
+Through the management agreement, we create downside earnings protection for ourselves by retaining a preferred position in Base Earnings.

-Since 2006, when we began revenue-generating and acquisition activities, we have grown to a partnership with over 70 partner firms.
+Since 2006, when we began revenue-generating and acquisition activities, we have grown to a partnership with over 80 partner firms.
 Acquisitions of partner firms to date have been structured as illustrated below, with limited exceptions.
 Subsidiary mergers at the partner firm level and acquisitions in foreign jurisdictions have been structured differently, and we expect some differences in the future depending on legal and tax considerations.